Bills

 (2)Existing law regulates the operation of bicycles on highways and authorizes local authorities to, among other things, prohibit, by ordinance, the operation of an electric bicycle or any class of electric bicycle on equestrian trails or hiking or recreational trails.

 This bill would authorize a local authority to set a speed limit on a bicycle path of 15 or 20 miles an hour or on a multiuse trail to 10, 15, or 20 miles per hour, subject to specified signage requirements.
-The bill would also prohibit a person under 16 years of age from riding a self-propelled device at a speed greater than 15 miles per hour on a highway or a bicycle path unless that person possesses an instruction permit issued by the department.
+The bill would also prohibit a person under 16 years of age from riding a self-propelled device an electric bicycle at a speed greater than 15 miles per hour on a highway or a bicycle path unless that person possesses an instruction permit issued by the department. path.
 The bill would also make technical, nonsubstantive changes to these provisions.

 (4)Under existing law, a violation of the Vehicle Code is a crime.